-Ludmila Kozlovska, President of the Open Dialog Foundation, stressed that abduction and violation of human rights by secret services is common practice for undemocratic countries.
+Ludmila Kozlovska, President of the Open Dialogue Foundation, stressed that abduction and violation of human rights by secret services is common practice for undemocratic countries.
 Ludmila gave the example of last year’s kidnapping of wife and six-year daughter of Kazakh opposition leader Mukhtar Ablyazov.

 Valeriya Lutkovska stressed that the institution of the Ombudsman is out of the realm of politics, and due to that, she may act as a platform for interaction between civil society and the state.
 Valeria expressed her readiness to assist in the communication in cases of Rozvazhayeva, Savchenko and Ablyazov and in particular, regarding the undue influence imposed by Kazakhstan on investigating authorities of Ukraine and the violation of the law.

-Petro Ohotin, Political Advisor to the Open Dialog Foundation quoted local media articles, investigating claims that the law firm “Ilyashev and partners” receives direct instructions from BTA Bank (Kazakhstan) for the fabrication of criminal cases against Kazakh opposition leader Mukhtar Ablyazov and influences the prosecution of Ukraine.
+Petro Ohotin, Political Advisor to the Open Dialogue Foundation quoted local media articles, investigating claims that the law firm “Ilyashev and partners” receives direct instructions from BTA Bank (Kazakhstan) for the fabrication of criminal cases against Kazakh opposition leader Mukhtar Ablyazov and influences the prosecution of Ukraine.

 This working group marked the beginning of a new era of cooperation between human rights defenders, civil society and governments in the protection of persons persecuted for their political activity or who were kidnapped from Ukraine.

-The Open Dialog Foundation is an international human rights organisation.
+The Open Dialogue Foundation is an international human rights organisation.
 One of the Foundation’s activities is to fight politically motivated harassment, kidnapping and extradition on the territory of former Soviet Union.
 Currently, the Foundation actively protects the interests of political refugees, involving politicians of the European Parliament, the European Commission, the UN, PACE, OSCE Parliamentary Assembly and national parliaments of European countries.

-The Open Dialog Foundation covers the costs associated with participation of Mark Feygin, Nikolai Polozova and Ilya Novikov attorneys in defending Nadiya Savchenko and is committed to providing maximum media coverage of the political trial of the kidnapped pilot and to inform the international community in order to create political pressure on Russia so as to force them to release Savchenko as soon as possible.
+The Open Dialogue Foundation covers the costs associated with participation of Mark Feygin, Nikolai Polozova and Ilya Novikov attorneys in defending Nadiya Savchenko and is committed to providing maximum media coverage of the political trial of the kidnapped pilot and to inform the international community in order to create political pressure on Russia so as to force them to release Savchenko as soon as possible.